tgherzog/apidocs/API_Metadata.md

       "page": 1,
       "pages": 1,
       "per_page": "5000",
-      "total": 5,
+      "total": 17,
-      "source": [{
+      "source": [
+        {
           "ETime": null,
           "STime": null,
-        "id": "2","concept": [{
+          "id": "2",
+          "concept": [
+            {
               "id": "Series",
-          "variable": [{
+              "variable": [
+                {
                   "id": "EG.CFT.ACCS.RU.ZS ",
                   "name": null,
-            "metatype": [{
+                  "metatype": [
+                    {
                       "id": "Statisticalconceptandmethodology ",
-            "value": "Data for access to clean fuels and technologies for cooking are based on the the World Health Organization's (WHO) Global Household Energy Database.."}]
+                      "value": "Data for access to clean fuels and technologies for cooking are based on the the World Health Organization's (WHO) Global Household Energy Database..", }
-          }]
-        }]
-      }]
-    }. . .
+                  ]
+                },
+                ...
+              ]
+            }
+          ]
+        }
+      ]
+    }
 ```

-* Examples
+* More examples
-  1. To perform a search in a specific Concept (In this example, the search is within the concept "country" for values that contain "united" in its Metatypes):
+  - To perform a search within a specific concept, for example, to search within the concept "country" for values that contain "united" in its Metatypes:
      <http://api.worldbank.org/v2/sources/2/concepts/country/search/united>
-  2. To perform search in specific a Metatype (In this example, the search is within the Metatype "region" for values that contain "south"):
+  - To perform search within a specific metatype, for example, to search within the Metatype "region" for values that contain "south":
      <http://api.worldbank.org/v2/sources/2/metatypes/region/search/south>

 ## Download Queries